 What is the cost of the program?

-Please check our registration forms for costs of CSNN programs.
+Please check our registration forms for costs of CSNN programs and workshops.

 Are the textbooks included in the cost of the course?